RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 1. Checks whether shutdown of the node causes quorum loss.
 If so, maintenance mode is not turned on.
 1. Takes a snapshot of the node configuration as a record of which shards and endpoints are on node at that time.
-1. Marks the node as a quorum node to prevent shards from migrating into the node.
+1. Marks the node as a quorum node to prevent shards and endpoints from migrating into the node.
 1. Migrates shards to other nodes and binds endpoints to other nodes.

 {{% note %}}